cntns/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+    Yes,all odd<p> elements have the class odd.
 - Do the even numbered `div` elements have unique IDs?
+    Yes,the second div has id="first" and the fourth div has id="second"
 - Does the Number 3 element have multiple classes?
+    Yes,it has both odd and one classes.